topcoder-platform/community-app/docs/how-to-add-a-new-topcoder-community.md

 To add a new community with the name **demo**, we should follow the following protocol:

-1. All community-specific assets should be added to the `/src/assets/themes/demo` folder.
+1. All community-specific assets should be added to the `/src/assets/themes/demo`, or `/src/assets/images/communities/demo` folder (prefer the later for new communities).

 2. Community meta-data file should be created under the path `/src/server/tc-communities/demo/metadata.json`:
     ```json
     {